nab Community Referral Pilot

 The pilot program ran from February to July 2019, in Port Macquarie and Narooma, and after being trained by Good Things Foundation, nab staff in these regional centres were able to recognise and assist customers for referral to local community organisations in our network for digital skills support.

 During the pilot, Good Things Foundation provided training to local nab teams on the digital inclusion landscape in their community and introduced them to a local community partner who delivers digital skills support through the Be Connected program.
-Good Things Foundation also provided support to the community partners and evaluated the success of the approach.
+We also provided support to the community partners and evaluated the success of the approach.

-It was found that through this pilot, community members were reached with digital literacy support that did not otherwise know about the options available to them to improve their digital skills in their local area.
-Over 60 people and 4 community organisations were supported to find local help through these referral relationships.
+It was found that through this pilot, community members that did not otherwise know about local options available to them to improve their digital skills were reached with digital literacy support.
+Over 60 people and four community organisations were supported to find local help through these referral relationships.